 - Accommodation – will there be secure storage for your bike?
 Something to ask the tour operator or the accommodation provider.

 - Insurance – get insured or be prepared to pay up – the minimum should be for repatriation if you are ill or in an accident that would need an air ambulance or other specialist transport.
 Will they bring back your bike too?
 Read our insurance article .

 The usual common-sense checks before any holiday include:

 - Local etiquette.
 What is acceptable behaviour/clothing generally and in specific places such as places of worship?

 - Language(s).
 Will you need a phrase book/dictionary/menu guide?
-See our online cycle shop and search for maps and guides in the ‘books’ category (listed on right hand side), or look for useful guides from Foyles online and Waterstones online.
-(NB These well-established book suppliers are worth considering – remember that Amazon doesn’t pay the same amount of tax as the rest of us, so we subsidise them in other ways).
+Look for useful guides from Foyles online and Waterstones online.
+(NB These well-established book suppliers are worth considering – remember that Amazon doesn’t pay the same amount of tax as the rest of us, so as a society we subsidise those lower prices).

 - Money.
 Will you need some currency in advance?
 Are there out-of-hours ATMs and will they accept your plastic?
 Will your credit card be accepted?
 What are the bank charges and fees?
 What’s the upper daily withdrawal limit for your account, and also for ATMs in the place you’re visiting?

 - Are tourists a target for thieves or other unwelcome attention?

 - The climate – how hot/cold/wet/windy/humid will it be at the time of year you are going?
 Appropriate clothing and accessories required (insect repellent, sun cream, water bottles, thermal underwear…)

 - Health and hygiene – what hazards should you be aware of?
 Is it safe to drink from streams or taps?
 Ticks and encephalitis hazards (if likely to be skulking in the undergrowth).
 Mozzie nets and malarial treatments?
 Rabies?